PiotrJander/networks-project-1/README.md

 * client already listen for the server, but we would like to listen in infinite loop

-* now refactor server as well
+* then server echoes a file as well
-* ok now really go to server

-* what does it mean that server receives message of length 0?
-* one exchange = one datagram
-*
+* then client might send msg as specified